Attention Prenatal Patients:

 What types of results can I get?

-- A no result/re-draw request is uncommon but possible.
-The rate of no result/re-draw requests is about 2%.
+- No Result: In a small number of cases (~2%), the test does not provide a result and a re-draw can be attempted.
 Of those who opt for a re-draw, approximately 70% will receive a result.
 In the rare case a result cannot be obtained for you, a refund will be initiated and appropriate follow-up recommendations will be discussed.

 What are the next steps after NIPT?